 The study — conducted by researchers at the UC San Diego School of Medicine, Moores Cancer Center, and Veterans Affairs San Diego Healthcare System (VASDHS) — appears in

 Having overweight or obesity increases the risk of developing at least

 More research is necessary, but obesity seems to disrupt circadian rhythms, the body’s internal clocks that control 24-hour rhythms in gene expression and daily behaviors.

 The impact of obesity on breast cancer is extremely complex, and it is still being investigated.
 However, several factors seem to contribute to how obesity impacts the risk of developing breast cancer.

 Of these potential influencing factors, menopausal status seems to be especially important.
-Research shows that obesity consistently raises the risk of breast cancer, and the chance of poor outcomes, in postmenopausal women.
+Research

 In light of this finding, research teams have been trying to uncover precisely how obesity is associated with breast cancer.
 Their findings could have important implications for millions of people.